bauhuasbadguy/raspberry_pi_down_detector/README.md

 2. Flash a SD card using raspbian, found here: https://www.raspberrypi.org/downloads/.
 If this is the first time you've set up a RPi you'll need to flash the SD card.
 This isn't a simple copy paste job (as I found out to my frustration the first time I tried owing to my lazyness when it comes to reading docs)
-Use the recomended tool etcher, found here: https://www.balena.io/etcher/
+Use the recomended tool, etcher, found here: https://www.balena.io/etcher/

 3. Set up the raspberry pi in headless mode.
 The instructions can be found here: https://howtoraspberrypi.com/how-to-raspberry-pi-headless-setup/.
 The short version is that you need to add your wifi network name and password to /etc/wpa_supplicant.conf and since ssh should be auto enabled you should be able to tunnel in.
 The ip